CarveSmart Stop Pin Drill

 This tool is a prototype and no warranties or guarantees are implied.
 I received and tested a number of sample drills in 6061 aluminum.
-I have no idea how these will perform (if at all) in 1018 steel.
+I have no idea how these will perform (if at all) in other materials.
 We took a plate and drilled 96 holes.
 Then dowel pins were inserted in holes #1 and #96 to test and compare the hole fit. #nailed-it

 The microscope image above shows the tool after making the 96 holes with no significant wear.
 Sorry about the image quality.
 My scope has a very narrow depth of field and I was holding my phone camera up to the eyepiece ;)

 It should go without saying, use a rigid tool holder since we are trying to spot and drill in a single plunge.
 A low mass/less rigid tool holder will allow more flex/vibration and produce poor results.

 * 3/8" shank for rigidity

 I'm no expert, but we used the following (conservative) feeds and speeds for testing.
 My goal was hole accuracy and tool life, not speed.
 Please bear in mind, we are going for a hole that is closer to reamed rather than drilled.
 No point in going bonkers for a couple of holes.
 The settings below are just suggestions.
 You should use your best judgement for the equipment and cutting conditions available to you.

 - DWELL: 36ms (3 spindle rotations @5K RPM)